 Writing |

 As a school, our vision is to offer a fun, engaging and expansive writing curriculum across our school.
 We believe that writing is hugely important; it is beneficial in preparing children for life outside of primary school.
 Pupils write across a variety of genres, using various strategies to capture and engage the reader.
-Each year group has a bank of statements provided by Target Tracker (our data tracking system across the school), which are used to share the expectations of writing across all of the year groups.
+Each year group has Writing Assessment Grids, which have the expectations for pupils within that year group.
+These are shared with the children at the end of their independent writing and show which 'I can' statements they have achieved.
+Also, children have the opportunity to assess their own understanding on the same grids.
 Years 2 and 6 have flexible writing targets in order to meet the Local Authority’s moderating standards – which are identical in all schools across the borough.
 As a school we adopt a transformative approach to the teaching of writing, known as 'The Write Stuff.'

 Teaching: